szczyglis-dev/py-gpt/README.md

 - `API Endpoint`: OpenAI API (or compatible) endpoint URL, default: https://api.openai.com/v1.

-- `Use Responses API in Chat mode`: Use Responses API instead of ChatCompletions API in Chat mode.
+- `Use the Responses API in Chat mode`: Use Responses API instead of ChatCompletions API in Chat mode.
 Default: True.

-- `Use Responses API in Chat with Files mode (LlamaIndex)`: Use Responses API instead of ChatCompletions API in Chat with Files mode (LlamaIndex).
+- `Use the Responses API in Chat with Files mode (LlamaIndex)`: Use Responses API instead of ChatCompletions API in Chat with Files mode (LlamaIndex).
 OpenAI models only.
-Default: False.
+Default: True.

 *Google*